mdesantis/stimulus_demo/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-This is a Slack look-and-feel web chat using [Ruby on Rails](https://rubyonrails.org/) 5.2 and [Stimulus](https://stimulusjs.org/) 1.0.
+This is a web chat using [Ruby on Rails](https://rubyonrails.org/) 5.2 and [Stimulus](https://stimulusjs.org/) 1.0.

 ## Thanks to